 Advertisers of health, beauty and slimming products should pay particular attention to the requirements of the Codes' specific rules on health and beauty products and therapies, particularly rule 12.1 which states "Objective claims must be backed by evidence, if relevant consisting of trials conducted on people.
 If relevant, the rules in this section apply to claims for products for animals.
 Substantiation will be assessed on the basis of the available scientific knowledge.
 Medicinal or medical claims and indications may be made for a medicinal product that is licensed by the MHRA or EMEA, or for a CE-marked medical device.
 A medicinal claim is a claim that a product or its constituent(s) can be used with a view to making a medical diagnosis or can treat or prevent disease, including an injury, ailment or adverse condition, whether of body or mind, in human beings.
 Secondary medicinal claims made for cosmetic products as defi ned in the appropriate European legislation must be backed by evidence.
 These are limited to any preventative action of the product and may not include claims to treat disease".
 Please also note rules 13.1/13.5/13.6 which detail evidence requirements for slimming claims.

 "New" or "breakthrough" objective claims - the ASA and CAP have more stringent evidence requirements for these types of claims.
 Sound data, relevant to the claim made, should be collated to form a body of evidence.
 This should normally include: at least one experimental human study (ideally double-blind and placebo-controlled) and often observational human studies.
-The Help Note details other categories of evidence that might form part of a body of evidence and gives specific guidance on the quality of data, including the importance of the studies being subjected to peer-review either through publication in reputable, peer-reviewed journals or assessment by an independent expert (see Section 3)
+The Advertising Guidance details other categories of evidence that might form part of a body of evidence and gives specific guidance on the quality of data, including the importance of the studies being subjected to peer-review either through publication in reputable, peer-reviewed journals or assessment by an independent expert (see Section 3)

 See also entries on: "References to Ailments", "Substantiation", "Matters of Opinion", "Testimonials and Endorsements"